Charged with Forgery in Texas?

 If you have been arrested and charged with the crime of Forgery in Tarrant County, Fort Worth, Arlington, Hurst, Euless, Bedford, Mansfield, or surrounding areas, you need an aggressive and experienced criminal lawyer on your side.

-Every person who calls The Hampton Law Firm after being arrested for forgery has the same goals in mind:
+Every person who calls The Hampton Criminal Defense Attorneys, PLLC after being arrested for forgery has the same goals in mind:

 - Avoid Prison Time – no one wants to go to prison.
 If you are a first-time offender, prison time is not an option you should consider.
 Your criminal defense attorney must work tirelessly to examine every option to save you from a prison sentence.
-At The Hampton Law Firm, helping you avoid prison or jail time is our number one priority.
+At The Hampton Criminal Defense Attorneys, PLLC, helping you avoid prison or jail time is our number one priority.

 - Avoid A Felony Conviction – because most forgery charges in Texas are classified as a felony crime, it is critical that your criminal attorney have a proven track record of resolving forgery cases successfully avoiding a conviction.
 As we have already discussed above, receiving a felony conviction has permanent consequences that will forever change your future.
 Unfortunately, no felony conviction is ever able to be removed from your arrest record so the effort to avoid a conviction must take place before your case is resolved.
 Make certain that your criminal defense lawyer makes it a top priority to help you avoid a felony conviction.